mbwatson/ap_calculus/README.md

 ### Future Additions/Fixes

-- nice-looking pdf export of questions
+- nice-looking (pdf?) export of questions
 - live WYSIWYG editor (Ajax, Vue?)
 - upload image with question or figure out another option for creating images on the fly
 - implement the addition of scoring guidelines with question
 - regular conversation forum with categories?
 - tag/mention other users (with @-symbol?) in question comments or in regular conversation forum
-- tag standards [[LO 1.2A(b)]] or similar in comments
+- tag standards [[LO 1.2A(b)]] or similar syntax in comments, and regular forum is that exists here
-- implement way to distinguish between free response and multiple choice questions
+- implement way to distinguish between free response and multiple choice questions. (this probably will be a necessity.)
-- MC question creation form should provide form inputs for responses (and possibly marking the correct one)
+- if so, MC question creation form should provide form inputs for responses/distractors (and possibly marking the correct one)
 - make profile public, optional
 - Question ranking system +/- 1 buttons
 - simple way to "suggest" standards without having to write a comment? or is a comment better?
 - bootstrap breaking point for navbar--probably need to finalize navbar first
+- search: should be able to toggle between union and intersection of keywords/standards